Difference between revisions of "Martin Sibanda" - Pindula

 Bakhuzeni that speaks mostly against crime also earned him a good relationship with the Zimbabwe Republic Police as they used it to their advantage to encourage communities to practice humanity and desist from crime activities.
 He also worked with CID Matabeleland North to combat crime by doing live shows.
 Konke Sizok’lungisa title track was also written to encourage people to work together in different activities for the development of their communities and country.

 He also faced a challenge of piracy when his 2017 album was leaked before its release.
-He had to put a brave face despite the leaking of snippets of five songs from his album which was due for release later on 29 April 2017.[2]
+He had to put a brave face despite the leaking of snippets of the songs from his album which was due for release later on 29 April 2017.[2]
+This album had six songs plus a bonus track Bakhuzeni Remix to make them seven.

 Discography